Damn the Torpedoes (album): Release and reception

 The album was a breakthrough for Petty and the Heartbreakers.
-It was their first top 10 album, rising to #2 for seven weeks and kept from #1 by Pink Floyd's The Wall on the Billboard albums chart.
-Tom Petty's response to Westwood One about being anchored at #2 was "I love Pink Floyd but I hated them that year".
-It yielded two songs that made the top 15 on the Billboard Hot 100 singles chart, "Don't Do Me Like That" (#10) and "Refugee" (#15).
+It was their first top 10 album, rising to No. 2 for seven weeks and kept from No. 1 by Pink Floyd's The Wall on the Billboard albums chart.
+Tom Petty's response to Westwood One about being anchored at No. 2 was "I love Pink Floyd but I hated them that year."
+It yielded two songs that made the top 15 on the Billboard Hot 100 singles chart, "Don't Do Me Like That" (No. 10) and "Refugee" (No. 15).
 Thanks to the new co-producer Jimmy Iovine, Damn the Torpedoes proved to be a major leap forward in production.

 Critical reception generally reflected the commercial success of the album.
 The original review in Rolling Stone raved that it was the "album we've all been waiting for – that is, if we were all Tom Petty fans, which we would be if there were any justice in the world."
 Village Voice critic Robert Christgau said, "This is a breakthrough for Petty because for the first time the Heartbreakers ... are rocking as powerfully as he's writing.
 But whether Petty has any need to rock out beyond the sheer doing of it—whether he has anything to say—remains shrouded in banality.
 Thus he establishes himself as the perfect rock and roller for those who want good—very good, because Petty really knows his stuff—rock and roll that can be forgotten as soon as the record or the concert is over, rock and roll that won't disturb your sleep, your conscience, or your precious bodily rhythms."

 Subsequent appraisals have remained positive, with AllMusic's Stephen Thomas Erlewine regarding it as "one of the great records of the album rock era".
 Rolling Stone placing it at number 313 on "The 500 Greatest Albums of All Time" list in 2003, the list's 2012 edition had it ranked 315th, and the 2020 edition ranked it at number 231.
-In 2000 it was voted number 537 in Colin Larkin's All Time Top 1000 Albums.
+In 2000, it was voted number 537 in Colin Larkin's All Time Top 1000 Albums.